Earthsong Explorers Forest School in Hickory, NC

 Harrison is thrilled to bring his passion for learning and the outdoors to Earthsong Explorers.
 When he’s not adventuring with our students, you'll likely find him exploring the natural beauty of Western North Carolina.

-🎉 Exciting News!
+Exciting News!

-✅ Register for Fall
+✅ Join Us for the Fall Semester

-☀️ See Photos from Summer Camp
+☀️ Register for Summer Camp

 We can’t wait to welcome you to the forest!